Table of Contents

 - Crosscheck claims, facts, and data

-- Don’t simply repeat; seek what hasn’t been mentioned in the source material(s)
+- Don’t simply repeat; seek what hasn’t been mentioned in the source material(s).
+If you put down subheadings in a blog post template, the process of blog writing turns out to be more organized.

 - Reach out to experts